Alimedhat000/Image_Captioning/README.md

    - Attention dimension of 512
    - LSTM hidden dimension of 512

+3. **ResNet50 + Attention + Stacked GRU**
+   - ResNet50 pretrained on ImageNet used as the image encoder
+   - Soft attention mechanism over spatial image features
+   - 3 layer stacked GRU decoder
+   - Word embedding dimension of 512
+   - Attention dimension of 512
+   - GRU hidden dimension of 512

 ### Dataset

 The models were trained and evaluated on the **Flickr8k** dataset.
 Each image is paired with multiple human annotated captions.
 Standard train, validation, and test splits were used.